 In the above script, the username "MigrationWiz" should be replaced with the name of the administrative account that was set up, by following the earlier instructions in this article.

-This username is the Administrative Username that needs to be entered under project source or destination settings, within MigrationWiz, when checkmarking the box labeled: Use Administrative Login.
+This username is the Administrative Username that needs to be entered under project source or destination settings, within MigrationWiz, when check-marking the box labeled: Use Administrative Login.

-Set up PowerShell session
+Set up a PowerShell Session

-Set up a remote PowerShell session with Exchange 2010+
+Set up a remote PowerShell session with Exchange 2010+.

 In the PowerShell script above, change the -User account to match the name of the admin account that was set up for migration.